10 Day Self Drive Tour on a Budget | The Ring Road with Snaefellsnes Peninsula

-Next up is Skógafoss; one of Iceland's biggest waterfalls with a width of 25 metres and a 60-metre drop.
+Next up is Skogafoss, one of Iceland's biggest waterfalls with a width of 82 ft (25 m) and a 197 ft (60 m) drop.
 On sunny days you might see a double rainbow forming in the mist from this majestic cascade.

-Vík is located further south of the glaciers.
+Vik is located further south of the glaciers.
 It is a perfect place to stop, relax and refuel before continuing on your journey.
-Lining the village is the black sand beach Reynisfjara, known for its dark cliffs of hexagonal basalt columns and 66-metre high volcanic stacks that rise directly from the ocean.
+Lining the village is the black sand beach Reynisfjara, known for its dark cliffs of hexagonal basalt columns and 217 ft (66 m) high volcanic stacks that rise directly from the ocean.

-If you didn't opt for the morning glacier hike, you could also end your day with a glacier hike in Skaftafell Nature Reserve before finding you accommodations near Jökulsárlón glacier lagoon (don't worry, you'll have time tomorrow to explore the lagoon).
+If you didn't opt for the morning glacier hike, you could end your day with a glacier hike in Skaftafell Nature Reserve.
+Afterward, you will find your accommodations near Jokulsarlon glacier lagoon (don't worry, you'll have time tomorrow to explore the lagoon).

-From there you will zig-zag your way through the eastern fjords, past magnificent mountains and tranquil fishing villages before making your way to the town of Egilsstaðir, where you will spend the night.
-The town is located on the banks of Lagarfljót river, where a serpent-like monster is said to live according to local legends.
+From there, you will zig-zag your way through the eastern fjords, past magnificent mountains and tranquil fishing villages, before making your way to the town of Egilsstadir, where you will spend the night.
+The town is located on the banks of Lagarfljot river, where a serpent-like monster is said to live according to local legends.

-Lake Mývatn is Iceland's fourth largest lake and set with numerous small islets, some of which are pseudocraters.
-These craters were formed some 2,500 years ago by a steam explosion when the flowing hot lava crossed the wet surface.
+Lake Myvatn is Iceland's fourth-largest lake and set with numerous small islets, some of which are pseudocraters.
+A steam explosion formed these craters some 2,500 years ago when the flowing hot lava crossed the wet surface.